sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 **Welcome to our research group!
 We are part of the Department of Physics at IISc Bangalore, India.
-We are interested in how optical states propagate along intricately designed waveguide networks and in creating these devices in our lab to explore novel light-matter interactions.
+We are interested in how optical states propagate along intricately designed waveguide networks.
+We create such devices in our lab using femtosecond laser pulses to explore novel light-matter interactions.
 Find more details on the above tabs.**

 **Contact <a href="https://sebabrata-mukherjee.github.io/seba.html" target="_blank">Sebabrata Mukherjee</a> if you have interests in pursuing cutting-edge research in photonics, condensed matter physics, quantum physics, and nonlinear dynamics.**